mrhello291/pptContradictionDetector/README.md

 ### Analysis Process

-1. **Content Extraction**: Parse PPTX file and extract text, numbers, tables, and metadata
+1. **Content Extraction**: Parse PPTX file and extract text, numbers, tables, and metadata.
+Also, a two-step pipeline converts each slide to an image
-2. **AI Analysis**: Send structured content to Gemini for contradiction detection
+2. **AI Analysis**: Send structured content (raw text + slide images) to Gemini for multimodal contradiction detection.
-3. **Result Processing**: Parse AI response and classify inconsistencies
+3. **Result Processing**: Parse AI response and classify inconsistencies.
 4. **Output Generation**: Format results for console, JSON, or Markdown output

 ## 🔧 Configuration